robertlugg/easygui/sphinx/tutorial.rst

 Introduction
 ------------
 In EasyGUI, all GUI dialog windows are invoked by simple function calls.
-Linux Python 2 users will have to run ``sudo apt-get install python-tk`` and Linux Python 3 users will have to run ``sudo apt-get install python3-tk`` to install Tkinter.
-Here is a simple demo program using easygui.
+Linux users may need to run (for Python 2) ``sudo apt-get install python-tk`` **or** ``sudo apt-get install python3-tk`` for Python3, in order to install the tkinter dependency.
+Here is a simple demo program using easygui:

 .. doctest::